ChristopherAndrewTopalian/CATopalian_JavaScript_Sun_Report/README.md

 # CATopalian JavaScript Sun Report
-A JavaScript application that shows a Custom Scientific Solar Report with real time data from Nasa and NOAA.
+A JavaScript application that shows a Custom Scientific Solar Report with real time data from NASA and NOAA.

 If you enjoy my apps and tutorials please consider buying me a coffee at [paypal.me/keystonermarch](https://www.paypal.com/paypalme/keystonermarch)